johncobb/modemscripts/README.md

 Provisioning Steps:
 First we need to enable serial0.
 By default the current version of Raspbian comes with this disabled.
 This needs to be modified in two places.

+# Enabling serial0
+```
+# Navigate to the boot folder under root cd /boot
 # 1.)
-Modify the console parameter from serial0 to tty1
-```
-# Modify the cmdline.txt and set the console parameter from seril0 to tty0
+Modify the cmdline.txt and change the console parameter from seril0 to tty0
 console=tty1

 # 2.)
 Enable serial0 by adding the enable_uart entry to the end of config.txt